Our Research Focus:

 Genetic and Transcriptomic Basis of Behavioral Timing

-Honey bee colonies contain “shift workers,” with some bees more active in the morning and others in the evening.
+Honey bee colonies exhibit ‘shift work,’ with some bees showing more activity in the morning and other individuals showing more activity in the evening.
 We are investigating how natural variation in circadian clock genes shapes these behavioral differences and contributes to overall colony organization.

 Fluorescent microscopy image of a bee brain